Greenfield, Greater Manchester: Geography

 Saddleworth Moor rises above Greenfield and leads over impressively barren and disorientating moorlands to Holmfirth.
 The area includes some of the sites used by Ian Brady and Myra Hindley, known as the 'Moors murders', to bury their child victims in the early to mid 1960s.
 The sinister nature of the crimes was the subject of a song by the Smiths in 1984.

 Greenfield is also the home of an amateur rugby league side, Saddleworth Rangers, as well as Greenfield Cricket Club and Saddleworth Cricket Club.
 There are two junior and infant schools, and three churches (one Methodist and two Anglican).

 Landmarks

 Pots and Pans is a locally well-known hill overlooking the village.
 It is the site of the Saddleworth war memorial (a Grade II listed building), constructed in 1923.
 Approximately 1200 ft above sea level, it is visible from seven of the ten villages that comprise Saddleworth.
 A service is held there on Remembrance Sunday each year.

 Transport

-Rail
+Railway

+Greenfield railway station lies along the Huddersfield Line.
+Services operated by TransPennine Express run eastbound towards Huddersfield, via Marsden and Slaithwaite, and westbound towards Manchester Piccadilly, via Mossley, Stalybridge and Ashton-under-Lyne.
+Some peak-time and evening services provide direct connections to Leeds, York, Saltburn and Hull.